-Graduates of the DIP who seek employment will obtain a position in the field of dietetics and will have the knowledge and skills to effectively meet the responsibilities of the position.
+Graduates of the DIP who seek employment will obtain a position in the field of dietetics and will meet the responsibilities of the position.

 Objective 1: Of graduates who seek employment, at least 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation.